What would you do if you had the chance to start all over?

 “There was an explosion at gate 7!
 One of the engines!
 Get out of here as fast as you can!”

 Jeremy came, which I really appreciated.
-It was weird that it was now him at my parent’s funeral comforting me, but I needed it.
 I mentioned seeing his mom again after the majority of people had left, but he wasn’t having it.

 “You need to drop that,” he said over a smoke.
 “You’re starting to scare me.”

 “Yeah, well…If my mom faked her death and went to this club, then maybe your dad’s there too.”

 I didn’t know what to say to that, so I dropped it.
 For the next little while I didn’t leave the house too much.
 If my depression wasn’t enough to make me completely anti-social, seeing my mom in her depression definitely sent me over the top.
 But one day I remembered what Jerry had said about my Dad.